 The Sowash Residence takes the task of attracting birds and wildlife very seriously.
 They’ve done this by focusing on native plants, adding water features, and developing diverse understory, midstory, and overstory plant structure on their property.
 The rewards can be witnessed in the incredible photos they’ve shared with us, which include pollinators, frogs, dragonflies, deer, and a diversity of birds.
 Their suburban home is an inspiration for anyone seeking to increase their native flora and fauna.
-Learn more by reading their story and exploring their detailed map and slideshow at the bottom of the article.
+Learn more by reading their story and exploring their detailed map.

 What work has been done to improve this site for birds and other wildlife?
 How long did it take?

 We’ve been making improvements to our landscape for 13 years and counting.
 We have removed invasive honeysuckle bushes and planted native plants from our region such as daisy, phlox, coneflower, White Pine (Pinus strobus), White/Paper Birch (Betula papyrifera), River Birch (Betula nigra L.) and many more.
 We put up several bird houses and roosting boxes.
 We have a few bird feeders and bird baths.
 In the summer, suet keeps the woodpeckers visible but the winter is when we see the migrants.
 In the summer, the Blue Jays demand peanuts.
 We have also spotted Ruby-throated hummingbirds nesting in our old growth maple trees.

 We purposely kept a few trees that are dying so the snags provide nest cavities for many birds.
 Red-bellied Woodpeckers, Downy Woodpeckers, and Northern Flickers stay here year round.
 We’ve encouraged volunteer native seedlings on our property–five or six Blue Spruce (Picea pungens) and Redbuds (Cercis canadensis) are now happily growing.